BrianLesko/Baud-Vader/readme.md

-# Arduino + Python
+# Baud Vader
-This code implements wired serial communication between two devices - a laptop and an arduino - using a usb C cable.
-The format is similar to a subcriber publisher dynamic.
+This code implements wired serial communication between two devices - Just make sure they have the same baud rate.

-The arduino acts as a listener while your computer acts as the publisher.
+To recreate what ive done here you'll need a laptop, an arduino, and a usb C cable.

 &nbsp;